-50 Years Ago: Jimi Hendrix’s ‘Electric Ladyland’ Album Cover Gets Banned
+When Jimi Hendrix’s ‘Electric Ladyland’ Album Cover Got Banned

-In November 1968, a handful of British record stores banned the Jimi Hendrix Experience's new album from their shelves due to its cover art.
-The unusual thing is, Hendrix probably hated the Electric Ladyland photograph in question even more than those retailers did.
+A handful of British record stores took the Jimi Hendrix Experience's new album from their shelves, just weeks after its Oct.
+16, 1968 release.
+The unusual thing is, Hendrix probably hated the racy Electric Ladyland cover art more than those retailers did.

-According to John Perry's Electric Ladyland book, while Hendrix was otherwise occupied overseas, label boss Chris Stamp sent a photographer to a local speakeasy and offered the girls £5 to appear topless (or 10 to go fully nude) for the photo shoot.
+Label boss Chris Stamp sent a photographer to a local speakeasy and offered the girls £5 to appear topless – or 10 to go fully nude – for the photo shoot, according to John Perry's Electric Ladyland book.
+Otherwise occupied overseas, Hendrix was completely unaware of the image.

 See Jimi Hendrix's Album Cover Sketch

-The idea, of course, was to generate publicity, but as Perry points out, the ban was limited to "a few provincial record ships in York, Hull and Bristol," and their decision sparked only minor coverage in the country's tabloid papers.
-Besides, Electric Ladyland was one of the most eagerly anticipated albums of the year and needed no help selling in large numbers.
+The idea, of course, was to generate publicity.
+Perry points out, however, the ban was limited to "a few provincial record ships in York, Hull and Bristol," and their decision sparked only minor coverage in the country's tabloid papers.
+Besides, Electric Ladyland was one of the most eagerly anticipated albums of the year, and needed no help selling in large numbers.

 Rock's Tragic '27 Club'